Skip to main content

 The terminal will display a URL ( http://127.0.0.1:8080 ).
 Access that page with a web browser.

 1. To confirm that the object data is not present in the page, view the page source.
-The code will reference some script like /assets/index-HASH.js with a different hash from the previous test.
+The code will reference a script /assets/index-HASH.js where HASH is a string of characters.
 Open that script.

 Searching for BESSELJ should match the code: